-- 1. To define the children and their disabilities, including SEND needs and Learning Difficulty, as covered by this policy - 2.
-To outline the processes by which the School admits and prepares for entry of the children concerned. - 3.
-To outline how the physical environment can and will be adapted to cope with disabilities - 4.
-To outline how the child will be integrated into the life and operation of the School - 5.
-To set out the staff action and interaction with the child(ren), the distribution of responsibilities and the training provided - 6.
-To indicate how parents and staff can work together to best effect for the child and their education disabled person (someone who has the protected characteristic of disability) if they have a physical and/or mental impairment which has what the law calls a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities.
-There is no need for a person to have a medically diagnosed cause for their impairment; what matters is the effect of the impairment, not the cause.
+- 1. To define the children and their disabilities, including SEND needs and Learning Difficulty, as covered by this policy. - 2.
+To outline the processes by which the school admits and prepares for entry of the children concerned. - 3.
+To outline how the physical environment can and will be adapted to cope with disabilities. - 4.
+To outline how the child will be integrated into the life and operation of the school. - 5.
+To set out the staff action and interaction with the child(ren), the distribution of responsibilities and the training provided. - 6.
+To indicate how parents and staff can work together for the child and their education.